 - Envisioned development includes employment uses in the North district and a mix of housing and employment uses along Highway 99W in the West and Southwest districts. - Several infrastructure projects are catalytic to making development possible in these areas.
 For the North, West, and Southwest districts, transportation projects are projected as the highestcost, including the improvement of Elwert Road, Scholls-Sherwood Road in the North, and a new 2-lane collector in the West and Southwest districts.
-Additional catalytic projects include extending water and storm improvements along Elwert Road in the North and expanding water service in the West and Southwest districts. - Preliminary analysis shows a revenue shortfall for water and storm and surplus for transportation, sewer, and parks when regional connection charge revenues to Clean Water Services and the Washington County Transportation Development Tax are included.
+Additional catalytic projects include extending water and storm improvements along Elwert Road in the North and expanding water service in the West and Southwest districts. - Preliminary analysis shows a revenue shortfall for wate, storm and transportation, and a surplus for sewer, and parks when regional connection charge revenues to Clean Water Services and the Washington County Transportation Development Tax are included.
+NOTE: Cost and revenue estimates for this analysis are rough estimates and will be refined in subsequent planning phases.